Khopa/protector_ldjam46/README.md

 * Anyone that is going to play and rate this game during the competion
 * ...
 * AND all the people fighting the pandemic while i'm at home making silly games !

+### How to build

+Download CC65 from here[ftp://ftp.musoftware.de/pub/uz/cc65/]
+Unpack it somewhere and add bin folder to path.

+Run _compile.bat to build protector.

+Important: This will only compile with CC65 **v2.13.3.**